The Acquisition of Public Land

 The acquisition of land still remained out of reach for most settlers, hence a popular demand upon the government for free land.
 This and other economic factors led to the Homestead Act (121 Stat.
 392), passed by Congress on May 20, 1862, and signed into law by president Lincoln.
 The act provided that “any person who is the head of a family, or who has arrived at the age of twenty-one years, and is a citizen of the United States, or who shall have filed his declaration intention to become such, as required by the naturalization laws of the United States, and who has never borne arms against the United States Government or given aid and comfort to its enemies, shall, from and after the first January, eighteen hundred and sixty-three, be entitled to enter one quarter section or a less quantity of unappropriated public lands.”

 After five years residency and the fulfillment of other requirements which were subsequently added, the claimant could file for a patent at the local land office.
 The paperwork was then forwarded to the General Land Office in Washington, D.C. and, if approved, the claimant received the land free and clear except for a small registration fee.
-The time that Union veterans served in the Civil War could be deducted from their residency requirements.
-Alternatively, a claimant could also gain title for a cash payment of $1.25 per acre after 6 months residency.
+An amendment of 1872 provided that the amount of time Union veterans served in the Civil War could be deducted from their residency requirements.
+Alternatively, a claimant could gain title for a cash payment of $1.25 per acre after 6 months residency.

 The act expired in 1976 in all states except Alaska, which was granted an additional ten years.